drmaniac/quarkus-qute-spa-example/README.md

 # quarkus spa example using qute and htmx

+Example Project using quarkus qute and htmx for a single page application.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: